Labchads/M7011E_Hjalmargram/README.md

 # M7011E_Hjalmargram
-A bootleg instagram used for M7011E using some sorta framework
+A downscaled instagram used for M7011E using Python with Django for the backend and React JS for the frontend.

-how 2 run:

->.\env\scripts\activate
+How to run Hjalmargram:

+Backend:

+>.\djangoenv\scripts\activate

 >cd hjalmargram

 >py manage.py runserver

+Frontend:

+Open a new terminal

+>cd hjalmargram-fe

+>npm start